ax-le/automashup/README.md

 This repository is a regrouping of two other repositories:
 - https://github.com/MichaelMikkles/AutoMashup/
 - https://github.com/LeaMyl/Automashup_Mashup_Eval/
 which were the practical repositories used for development.
-The current repository also contains additional commits compared with the original AutoMashup repo (MichaelMikkles/AutoMashup/).